 Most hostels and hotels in Kaohsiung will offer a Kaohsiung tourist map to help you get around so look out for these.

-I found Taichung and Tainan quite hard and time-consuming because of their lack of metro but it’s very easy in Kaohsiung and Uber is reliable here too from my experience.
+I found Taichung and Tainan quite hard and time-consuming because of their lack of metro but it’s very easy in Kaohsiung and Uber is reliable here too from my experience so keep this in mind when planning your Kaohsiung itinerary.

 1 Day in Kaohsiung.